 When it comes to mattresses, there is often a common misconception regarding latex and memory foam mattress types.
-Many people assume that latex and memory foam mattresses are the same thing, but in in reality, these are very different products.
+Many people assume that latex and memory foam mattresses are the same thing, but in reality, these are actually very different products.
 From materials they are made of, to responsiveness and availability of each of these mattress types, there are several key differences between the two which are worth exploring.
+Read on to learn more about the difference between memory foam and latex!

 The Differences between Memory Foam and Latex: